STEVE - Space-Time-Enclosing Volume Extraction: The Volume Extraction Framework

 \subsection{Subspaces and Bounding Shapes}

-In the previous two subsections, we have encountered two rather simple $3$D shapes as resulting hypersurface sections, i.e., a tetrahedron and a cube, respectively.
-The $4$-cells within which STEVE determines iso-hypersurface sections, each decompose into eight $3$-cubes (or cubes), i.e., $3$D subspaces.
-Both previously determined hypersurface sections, i.e., the tetrahedron and the cube, are bounded by either four triangles (i.e., $3$-cycles; \textit{cf.}, Fig.~10.c) or six squares (i.e., $4$-cycles; \textit{cf.}, Fig.~10.e), respectively, which themselves are embedded into the corresponding $3$D subspaces.
+In the previous two subsections, we have encountered two rather simple $3$D shapes as resulting hypersurface segments, i.e., a tetrahedron and a cube, respectively.
+The $4$D-cells within which STEVE determines iso-hypersurface segments are each bounded by eight $3$-cubes (or cubes), i.e., $3$D subspaces (\textit{cf.}, Appendix~\ref{app:appB}).
+Both previously determined hypersurface segments, i.e., the tetrahedron and the cube, are themselves bounded by either four triangles (i.e., $3$-cycles; \textit{cf.}, Fig.~\ref{fig:12}.3) or six squares (i.e., $4$-cycles; \textit{cf.}, Fig.~\ref{fig:12}.4.b), respectively.
+Note that each triangle or square is embedded in a $3$D subspace. \\

-In fact, all possible hypersurface sections that can be generated with the STEVE algorithm will be bounded by the $N$-cycles ($N=3,4,5,6,7,8,9,12$), which VESTA~\cite{BRS12} would create, if it were processing the active voxels within properly arranged $3$-cells (i.e., $2\times2\times2$-neighborhoods of voxels).
-This observation agrees with the fact that the number of vector paths (i.e., $192$) for the STEVE algorithm (\textit{cf.}, Table~I, in the Appendix) equals to eight times of the number of vector paths (i.e., $8\times24$) for the Marching VESTA (\textit{cf.}, Ref.~\cite{BRS12}, Table~1). \\
+In fact, all possible hypersurface segments that the STEVE algorithm will generate are bounded by the $N$-cycles ($N=3,4,5,6,7,8,9,12$), which VESTA~\cite{BRS12} would create, if it were processing the active voxels within properly arranged $3$D-cells (i.e., $2\times2\times2$-neighborhoods of voxels).
+This observation agrees with the fact that the number of vector paths (i.e., $192$) for the STEVE algorithm (\textit{cf.}, Table~\ref{tab:02}) equals to eight times of the number of vector paths (i.e., $8\times24$) for the marching variant of VESTA (\textit{cf.}, Ref.~\cite{BRS12}). \\

-In a lower-dimensional analogy, the DICONEX~\cite{BRS09} algorithm determines all (properly oriented) line segments within the cube-bounding $2$D subspaces, i.e., its six squares.
-In Fig.~10, the complete tiling sets of sections of the manifolds of codimension $1$ for 2D and 3D (sub)spaces as determined by the DICONEX, VESTA, and STEVE algorithms are depicted.
-Note that multiple sections could be generated within in a given (sub)space (for more detail, \textit{cf.}, Ref.~\cite{BRS12}).
+In $2$D, the DICONEX~\cite{BRS09} algorithm determines all properly oriented line segments within the cube-bounding $2$D subspaces, i.e., its six squares.
+In Fig.~\ref{fig:12}, the complete tiling sets of segments of the manifolds of codimension $1$ for $2$D and $3$D (sub)spaces as determined by the DICONEX, VESTA, and STEVE algorithms are pictured.
+Note that multiple segments could be generated within in a given (sub)space (for more detail, \textit{cf.}, Ref.~\cite{BRS12}).